What Is Peroneal Tendinosis?

 X-rays for peroneal tendinosis usually are normal.
 Ultrasound is a very effective way to assess the tendons and can show an abnormal appearance or tear.

-An MRI also may be used to show a tear.
+An MRI also may show a tear.

 The vast majority of peroneal tendinosis cases will heal without surgery.
 This is because it is an overuse injury and can heal with rest.
 If there is significant pain, wearing a CAM walker boot for several weeks is a good idea.
 If there is no tenderness